Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       * Needed an easy-to-use interface for scenario planning

-      * Needed a platform, online and user-friendly to:
+      * Needed an online and user-friendly platform

       * Collect assumptions without sending email attachments